80° BY THE SEA

 sent his young officers to study at the Perast Maritime Academy.

 In the bay in front of Perast lie its main attractions: Sveti Djordje (St. George) and Gospa od Skrpjela (Our Lady of the Rock), a pair of tiny, charming islets, each topped with a church.
-As Perast has no beach to speak of, it isn't as set up for commercial tourism as its more beach-centric neighbors along the coast.
-But what it lacks in resort facilities, it amply makes up for with charming small hotels and apartments in tastefully refurbished, elegant old stone villas.
+Perast has no beach to speak of, though swimming and sunbathing are possible from the jetties along the waterfront.

 Each year on July 22, Perast celebrates the fasinada, a local festival honoring the folkloric origins of Our Lady of the Rock, with a ritual procession of boats carrying stones out to the island at sunset.
 The stones are dropped into the water around the island, protecting it from erosion by the sea for the coming year.
 The Fasinada Cup sailing regatta is held on the same day.

 Backed by imposing mountains, tiny Kotor lies hidden from the open sea, tucked into the deepest channel of the Bokor Kotorska (Kotor Bay), which...